jdhitsolutions/WindowsSandboxTools/README.md

 I have created a PowerShell module called `WindowsSandBoxTools`.
 In this module are functions designed to make it easier to view a `wsb` configuration, create a new configuration, and export a configuration to a file.
 The module functions use several PowerShell class definitions.

-You can read the Microsoft documentation on creating a Windows Sandbox configuration at [https://docs.microsoft.com/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file](https://docs.microsoft.com/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file)
+You can read the Microsoft documentation on creating a Windows Sandbox configuration at [https://docs.microsoft.com/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file](https://docs.microsoft.com/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file).
+The module commands are designed to abstract the process of creating the XML configuration files which have a `.wsb` extension.

 Install the module from the PowerShell Gallery.